flow-project/flow/examples/README.md

 * `--noise` (*float*): scaling term to the range of the action space, that is subsequently used as the standard deviation of Gaussian noise added to the action if `apply_noise` is set to True in `get_action`".
 Only used when the algorithm is set to "TD3".
-Defaults to TODO.
+Defaults to 0.1.
 * `--target_policy_noise` (*float*): standard deviation term to the noise from the output of the target actor policy.
 See TD3 paper for more.
 Only used when the algorithm is set to "TD3".
-Defaults to TODO.
+Defaults to 0.2.
 * `--target_noise_clip` (*float*): clipping term for the noise injected in the target actor policy.
 Only used when the algorithm is set to "TD3".
-Defaults to TODO.
+Defaults to 0.5.
 * `--target_entropy` (*float*): target entropy used when learning the entropy coefficient.
 If set to None, a heuristic value is used.
 Only used when the algorithm is set to "SAC".
 Defaults to None.